HeDude/Freell/wiki/Home.md

 while deliberately avoiding prescriptive directions on "how" to achieve it.
 This philosophy manifests in the language's design choices, which are meticulously aligned to support the mission of encouraging free, effective learning.
+The language can be used to [convert](https://github.com/HeDude/Freell/wiki/Conversion) existing designs into architectures that allow more freedom in learning.

 ### Root
 One of the unique design features of Freell is the enforced selection of a single root object.